materials-business/business.materials.blog/src/content/posts/2021-09-21-inspire-yourself-make-up-your-mind-and-innovate.md

 ​\
 ​

 **​*[Metals](https://www.mdpi.com/journal/metals)*** is an international, **[peer-reviewed](https://www.mdpi.com/editorial_process)**, open-access journal published monthly online by ***[MDPI](https://www.mdpi.com/)*.
 [Open Access](https://www.mdpi.com/openaccess)**— free for readers, with **[article processing charges (APC)](https://www.mdpi.com/journal/metals/apc)** paid by authors or their institutions.
 Remarkable characteristics of the journal are high visibility, a rapid publications process, recognition of reviewers, and a high impact (impact factor of 2.351 in 2020 and a 5-Year Impact Factor of 2.487).
-A special issue of Metals, with Prof. William Aperador (Department of Engineering, Universidad Militar Nueva Granada, Bogota, Colombia) acting as the Guest Editor, will be published next year.
+A special issue of Metals, with Prof. William Aperador (Department of Engineering, Universidad Militar Nueva Granada, Bogota, Colombia) acting as the Guest Editor.
 Contributions on subjects concerning the following keywords are kindly invited: metals; corrosion; hard coatings; physical vapor deposition; tribometers; fretting corrosion; potentiodynamic polarization.

 **Deadline for manuscript submissions:** 31 August 2022.